kevingstewart/sslo-consolidated-services/udf/README.md

     `$ lshw -c network`

     Map the '**serial**' value in the output to the MAC address in UDF under the VM's Subnet tab, and then find the corresponding '**logical name**' value (ex. ens8).
 Edit the configuration file, and under the "**networks**:' section at the bottom, change the interface names accordingly.
 Do no modify the VLAN tag value (number after the dot - ex. ens8.40).

-    Then enable the correspondinf interface(s):
+Then enable the corresponding interface(s) by modifying netplan:

-    `$ ifconfig ens8 up`
+    `$ sudo vi /etc/netplan/50-cloud-init-yaml`

+    Add you interface(s) with '*dhcp4: false*'.
+Example:

+    ```
+    network:
+    version: 2
+    ethernets:
+        ens5:
+            dhcp4: true
+        ens8:
+            dhcp4: false
+    ```

+    And then re-apply netplan:

+    `$ sudo netplan apply`

 - **Step 6**: